bhontz/CodingForGoodApp/README.md

 **PaperPrototypingTemplate.pdf** Template that you can distribute to attendees for their Paper Prototype.

-DISCLAIMER: I am a volunteer for the Girl Scouts of Orange County, and not a paid staff member of Girl Scouts of America.
+DISCLAIMER: I am a volunteer for the Girl Scouts of Orange County, and not a paid staff member of Girl Scouts of America or Girl Scouts of Orange County.

 > Written with [StackEdit](https://stackedit.io/).